neongreen/artyom.me/lens-over-tea-2.md

                   in  modify _b modifyB a
 ~~~

-I added the type signature for Extra Clarity.
-If you try to compile it, tho,
+(I added the type signature for extra clarity.)

-you'll get a weird-looking error message saying `Couldn't match type ‘b’ with
+If you try to compile it, tho, you'll get a weird-looking error message
-‘b1’`.
-This is because in `modifyB :: b -> b`, `b` could've been just as well
+saying `Couldn't match type ‘b’ with ‘b1’`.
+This is because in `modifyB :: b
-replaced by `a` or `x` or `pony` – there's no relation to the `b` in `(@.)`'s
+-> b`, `b` could've been just as well replaced by `a` or `x` or `pony` –
-type signature.
-So, we'll have to enable the [`ScopedTypeVariables`](@ghc-ext)
+there's no relation to the `b` in `(@.)`'s type signature.
+So, we'll have to
-extension, which does exactly what we want – it allows type variables to be
+enable the [`ScopedTypeVariables`](@ghc-ext) extension, which does exactly
-*brought into scope* so that they can be used later.
-Finally, just enabling
+what we want – it allows type variables to be *brought into scope* so that
-the extension doesn't do anything by itself, only *allows* variables to be
+they can be used later.
+Finally, just enabling the extension doesn't do
-brought into scope – you still have to do it yourself by specifying `forall
+anything by itself, only *allows* variables to be brought into scope – you
-b` in the signature:
+still have to do it yourself by specifying `forall b` in the signature:

 ~~~ haskell
 {-# LANGUAGE ScopedTypeVariables #-}